Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Discussion

+The permutation of parameters $\{ J_a, J_b, J_c \} \to \{ J_{\tilde{x}}, J_{\tilde{y}}, J_{\tilde{z}} \}$ is not fixed by the heat capacity but can be fixed using neutron scattering and susceptibility data.
+In particular, the well-developed, spin-ice-like scattering at low $Q$ could only be reproduced in our simulations by allowing the largest exchange parameter to be one of the dipolar couplings $J_{\tilde{x}}$ or $J_{\tilde{z}}$.
+When all three datasets (heat capacity, neutron scattering, and susceptibility) are taken together, the fits are overconstrained rather than underconstrained, with a relatively small region of parameter space enabling acceptable agreement with all three.

-We thus interpret the measured elastic neutron diffraction at $T = 0.3$~K as a spin ice regime above the AIAO transition.
-The $\theta > 0$ term in the best fit Hamiltonian implies spin waves should be visible in non-zero magnetic field, so an inelastic neutron scattering experiment is expected to observe spin waves.
-Such measurements could corroborate the fitted Hamiltonian parameters, but are not presently straightforward due to the small sizes of available single crystals.
+With the NLCE calculations having established a dipolar AIAO ground state for \cesno, we interpret the measured diffuse neutron diffraction at $T = 0.3$~K as a spin ice regime above the AIAO transition.
+Further, it is interesting to note that the $\theta > 0$ term in the best fit Hamiltonian implies spin waves should be visible in nonzero magnetic field.
+Inelastic neutron scattering measurements could therefore corroborate the fitted Hamiltonian parameters, but are not presently straightforward due to the small sizes of available single crystals.
 Nonetheless, this would be an important future step after sample size optimization is developed.

-\autoref{fig_pd_materials} shows the ground state phase diagram of the pyrochlore XYZ Hamiltonian without the reduction of parameter space by permutations, in contrast to \autoref{fig_bestfit}, so that dipolar and octupolar phases are distinguished.
+\autoref{fig_pd_materials} shows the ground state phase diagram of the pyrochlore $XYZ$ Hamiltonian without the reduction of parameter space by permutations, in contrast to \autoref{fig_bestfit}, so that dipolar and octupolar phases are distinguished.
 Available parametrizations of the Hamiltonian for \cesno \cite{Sibille2019}, \cezro\ \cite{Smith2021, Bhardwaj2022} and the ordered dipolar-octupolar pyrochlore \ndzro \cite{Xu2019} are shown.
 Our estimate for the parameters of \cesno\ is far from the previous estimate from Sibille \textit{et al.}\cite{Sibille2019}, and also far from estimates for the sister material \cezro \cite{Smith2021, Bhardwaj2022}.
-This suggests a surprising degree of sensitivity of the exchange parameters to both the transition metal M and potential disorder, implying a high degree of tunability in Ce-pyrochlores which could be used to explore the phase diagram.
+This surprising degree of sensitivity of the exchange parameters to both the transition metal M and, at least potentially, to disorder, implies a high degree of tunability in Ce pyrochlores which could be used to further explore the full phase diagram.